Home - Bookapy Book Preview

 “Good, what will I be posing as?”

-“Itinerant merchant, basically.
-You’ll have a pack of spices, jewellery and other specialised goods that are in high demand in these countries.”
+“Itinerant merchant.
+In these countries, you’ll have a pack of spices, jewellery and other specialised goods in high demand.”

 “Bribes?”

 “You’ll have a bag of coins and gemstones to use.
 I’ll advise of any issues and amounts.
-If necessary, all you’ll have to do is say my name in prayer.”
+If necessary, all you’ll have to do is ask.”

 “I guess if I get into real trouble, I can just kill myself and restart?”
 Darras asked with a wry grimace.

-“Yes, but please don’t, unless you really have no choice,” Erren warned.
+“Yes, but please don’t unless you have no choice,” Erren warned.
 “It takes time to restore the dead, unlike repairing the living.”

 “I understand,” Darras nodded.
 “Do you have a first target?”